 What better way to celebrate the pinnacle of pumpkin spice season than with a paleo pumpkin pie made from scratch?
-This pie isn't just free of artificial ingredients – it's also got no gluten, dairy, refined sugars, or flours.
-And since Thanksgiving is drawing a much smaller (read: zero-person) crowd this year, there's no reason to feel bad about eating the whole thing!
+This pie isn't just free of artificial ingredients – it's also got no gluten, no dairy, no refined sugar, and no refined flour.
+We're already firmly anti-dessert-shaming, but in this case, there's really nothing to feel guilty about!
+(Seriously – it's practically a vegetable.)

 Caveman-Approved Pumpkin Pie Ingredients